StoneSushi21/Packet-Simulator/README.md

 + Real time simulation
 + Only one packet Max
 + Only linear path

 Created a simplified version without the redundant elements: https://www.desmos.com/calculator/tki8rmdy3s

+Made for Network Programming COMP2100 at Wentworth Institute of Technology, network modeling assignment